 Trex decking is designed for a low-maintenance experience.
 A simple soap-and-water clean is all it takes.
 For more details, refer to our Care and Cleaning section.

 Trex products offer superior durability and performance that you can't get from wood.
-Trex decking resists termites, won't rot, warp, or splinter and never needs staining or painting.
-What's more, Trex decking is made from 95% recycled materials, making it an environmentally-friendly choice you can feel great about.
+Trex decking resists termites, won't rot, warp, or splinter-and never needs staining or painting.
+What's more, Trex decking is made from 95% recycled materials: That's an eco-friendly decking choice you can feel great about.
 To learn more please review our Trex vs. Wood page.

 While most of the raw materials used in making Trex are recycled, these materials are carefully processed to ensure the highest level of quality and performance.
 The end result is decking that performs better than wood, lowering your cost over time through lesser maintenance.
 To learn more please review our Always Green page.

 With pressure-treated wood decks, maintenance costs add up over time.
 Although Trex costs more initially, you'll never have to sand, stain or paint your Trex deck.
 Over the life of your deck, those reduced maintenance costs add up to a greater value than wood—not to mention the value of the added time spent enjoying your deck rather than working on it.